 2.2 Reasons of introducing LLP Settlement Scheme, 2020

-Non filing of information and documents by LLP lead to following consequences:
+Non-filing of information and documents by LLP lead to the following consequences:

 - Due to default in filing of various forms by LLPs, records available with Registrar were not updated and therefore, also not available for inspection to stakeholders.